georgexyz19/inkscapetutorial.org/content/posts/extension1_get_started.md

 </div>

 Next let's try to enter an invalid number and see the result.
 Change the `Side length a (px)` value to 250.
-Note the length of a trangle side can't be longer than the sum of other two sides.
+Note the length of a triangle side can't be longer than the sum of other two sides.
 The program will generate this error message.

 <div style="max-width:400px">